johnmholmes/Node-1-Peel-nano-1/Node 2 docks/README.md

-# Node 1 Peel turnout and signls and 5 infra red sensors
+# Node 2 Docks turnout and signls and 5 infra red sensors

-This Node leaves a number of pins not used on the Arduino Nano these may get used for platform lighting to be controlled through Jmri and using a mosfet to allow high voltage and current than the ardion Nono can provide.

-The turnout servo is on pin 2 it uses slomotion for movement

-There is a feedback from the Nano which changes with the servo being thrown or closed by Jmri also on start up a single bit get sent to Jmri so it knows the status of the trunout

-There are 3 TMC 2 aspect signals

-I also use 5 infra-red sensors for spot detection
+This node does the same as node 1 but the turnout is 180 degrees the othere way so the setting are different

+One of the spare pins may become a trigger for the mine lift and tunnel lighting in the future.